 The accompanying consolidated financial statements have been translated from the original statements prepared in Spanish into English for use outside of Mexico.
-The accounting policies used to prepare the accompanying financial statements and used by the Financial Group are in accordance with the financial accounting and reporting requirements prescribed by the Commission but not in accordance with Mexican Financial Reporting Standards ("MFRS" or "NIF"), and may differ in certain significant respects from the financial reporting standards accepted in the country of use.
+The accounting policies used to prepare the accompanying financial statements and used by the Institution are in accordance with the financial accounting and reporting requirements prescribed by the Commission but not in accordance with Mexican Financial Reporting Standards ("MFRS" or "NIF"), and may differ in certain significant respects from the financial reporting standards accepted in the country of use.

-2. Basis of preparation
+2. Basis of preparation of the financial statements

-Monetary unit of the financial statements - The consolidated financial statements and Notes as of December 31, 2016 and 2015 and for the years then ended include balances and transactions in pesos of different purchasing power.
+Monetary unit of the financial statements - The consolidated financial statements and notes as of December 31, 2016 and 2015 and for the years then ended include balances and transactions in pesos of different purchasing power.

-Comprehensive income - This is composed of the net result of the year, plus other items representing a gain or loss from the same period, which, in accordance with the accounting practices followed by the Financial Group, are presented directly in stockholders' equity, such as the result from valuation of securities available-for-sale, the result from the valuation of cash flow hedges, recognition in the allowance for loan losses of commercial portfolio due to change in classification methodology and the result from conversion of foreign subsidiaries and the valuation effect of equity in subsidiaries.
+Comprehensive income - This is composed of the net result of the year, plus other items representing a gain or loss from the same period, which, in accordance with the accounting practices followed by the Institution, are presented directly in stockholders' equity, such as the result from valuation of securities available-for-sale, the result from the valuation of cash flow hedges, and the result from conversion of foreign subsidiaries and the valuation effect of equity in subsidiaries.

-Consolidation of financial statements - The accompanying consolidated financial statements include the financial statements of the Financial Group and those of its subsidiaries over which control is exercised.
+Consolidation of financial statements - The accompanying consolidated financial statements include the financial statements of the Institution and those of its subsidiaries over which control is exercised, and its securitized transactions trusts.
 Equity investments are measured according to the equity method in conformity with the accounting criteria prescribed by the Commission.
 All significant intercompany balances and transactions have been eliminated in consolidation.

-As of December 31, 2016 and 2015, the consolidated subsidiaries of the Financial Group are as follows:
+As of December 31, 2016 and 2015, the consolidated subsidiaries of the Institution are as follows: